Zach Davies wins 7th, Brewers beat Pirates 5-3

 RANGERS 10, ATHLETICS 5, 1ST GAME

+Danny Santana got the first hit for Texas in the nightcap with a one-out single in the fifth and scored before adding an RBI triple an inning later.

+Mark Canha’s 10th homer, in the fourth, accounted for the only Oakland run.

-ARLINGTON, Texas (AP) — Tim Federowicz homered in his first big league game this season, Nomar Mazara also went deep and Texas beat Oakland in the opener of a day-night doubleheader.
+In the opener, Tim Federowicz homered in his first big league game this season, Nomar Mazara also went deep.

 Jeffrey Springs (4-1) worked three innings in relief of starter Joe Palumbo, the lefty who went four innings in his big league debut after being recalled from Double-A Frisco.